Nebraska Medicaid Program

 - While a claim is processing, do not submit a duplicate or replacement claim.
 Receipt of a duplicate claim delays processing of both the original and duplicate claim and results in denial of the duplicate claim.

-- Submit a duplicate or corrected claim copy only after notice has been received that the original claim was returned, rejected, or deleted.
+- Submit a new claim only after notice has been received that the original claim was returned, rejected, or deleted.

-- Do not submit a duplicate claim if you received a notice of denial on your Medicaid Remittance Advice.
+- Do not submit a new/duplicate claim if you received a notice of denial on your Medicaid Remittance Advice.
 Send an Adjustment Request for review of the denied claim.

 Medicare paid my claim.
 Do I need to submit a claim to Medicaid?